Trump clashes with judge during testimony at New York fraud trial today

 "With this witness, it's far more efficient to listen and take it all in," Kise said, prompting laughter from Kevin Wallace, an attorney for the state who led the questioning.

-Engoron's voice rose as his anger appeared to boil over, and his microphone struggled to handle the sudden change in volume.
+Engoron's voice rose as his anger seemed to boil over, and his microphone struggled to handle the sudden change in volume.

 "No, I'm not here to hear what he has to say," Engoron said, his voice rising.
 "I'm here to hear him answer questions.
 Sit down!"